Why Do Students Need Sleep?

 – … and any personal routine that helps you wind down and relax.

 You might still wonder why our health and ability to function is dependent on a state that can so easily be disrupted by our lifestyle.
 Why do we need to enter a dreamland to gain these benefits?
 And what other secret advantages might the sleep state hold that we still don’t know about?

 These are questions yet to be answered.
 While this exciting research is going on, you can already harness the benefits of sleep to boost your waking life.

 As it turns out, sleep is not a superpower, but it does reveal how able we can be on our own!

 - Interested in taking your study of the mind to the next level?
-Find out more about Oxford Scholastica Online’s Psychology and Neuroscience summer course
+Find out more about Oxford Scholastica’s Psychology Summer School and online courses.

 - If you’d like to read more great neuroscience content, take a look at our blog on Criminal Psychology: The Mind of a Murderer